marcosvppfernandes/linear_regression_warmup/README.md

 ```python
 df = pd.read_csv('data/auto-mpg.data', delim_whitespace=' ')
 ```

-Now, using the `columns` attribute, add column names to the dataframe.
+Now, using the `columns` attribute of `df`, add column names to the dataframe.

 ```python